Erastus Wells: Death and legacy

-Wells died on October 2, 1893, at Wellston, his country home, and was buried at Bellefontaine Cemetery in St. Louis on October 4, 1893.
-He was 70 years old.
+Wells died on October 2, 1893, aged 69, at Wellston, his country home.
+He was buried at Bellefontaine Cemetery in St. Louis two days later.

 The city of Wellston, Missouri, was named after him.
 Wells purchased 66 acres of land in St. Louis County in 1868 and built a three-story brick house on the property, which was the family's country home.
 That piece of land is part of what is now Wellston.
 A few years after his death in 1893, the house burned down; the cause of the fire was never determined.